K3VRAL/codesu/README.md

 ### Windows

+**I give up trying to get this to work on Windows; try to see if this works but it mostly likely won't.
+Just use WSL to use this application.**

 To compile from Source on Windows, you will need mingw-w64-gcc (but you can just use 'regular GCC' since sometimes thats defaulted to mingw-w64-gcc).
 Once you have mingw-w64-gcc, go to your command prompt and type down `git clone https://github.com/K3VRAL/codesu.git`.
 Once done, go into the folder you cloned and now compile with `make Windows64` for 64-bit users, or `make Windows32` for 32-bit users.

 If you wish to compile from Windows to Linux, you will need mingw-w64-gcc.
 Once you have mingw-w64-gcc, go to your command prompt and compile with `make Linux64` for 64-bit linux users, or `make Linux32` for 32-bit linux users.